-Skies clear as further coronavirus curbs ground more flights
+Coronavirus grounds more flights, takes toll on jobs

 China’s aviation regulator said all international flights due to arrive in the capital will be diverted to other airports from Monday.

-Reporting by Jamie Freed; Additional reporting by Alexander Cornwell in Dubai, Stella Qiu in Beijing, Ben Blanchard in Taipei, David Shepardson in Washington and Sudip Kar-Gupta and Laura Marchioro in Paris; Writing by Alexander Smith; Editing by Lincoln Feast, Clarence Fernandez and Keith Weir
+Reporting by Jamie Freed; Additional reporting by Alexander Cornwell in Dubai, Stella Qiu in Beijing, Ben Blanchard in Taipei, David Shepardson in Washington and Sudip Kar-Gupta and Laura Marchioro in Paris; writing by Alexander Smith; editing by Lincoln Feast, Clarence, Keith Weir and Larry King